CieNTi/serial_port_plotter/README.md

 Just send your integer data over the serial port.
 The application expects certain format so it can differentiate between values.
 Each message you send must start with '$' and end with ';' (semi-colon) and the integers inside need to be space-separated.
 The Help button displays comprehensive instructions.

+Use the mouse wheel over controls to change its values and use it over plot area to zoom.

+When stopped/paused, plot area can be dragged.

 # Send data over the serial port

 ```c